2D Strip Packing Problem Solution using Genetic Algorithm

 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/9798/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-In order to use the calculator you should input the strip width, then the rectangles you are going to pack.
+To use the calculator, simply enter the strip width and the rectangles to be packed.
 For simplicity, assuming there are number of rectangles with the same dimensions, you enter them one type per line, using width x height x quantity notation.
 After that you can play with genetic algorithm parameters (if you want to) - tweak the population size, the number of generations and the chance of random mutation.
+The genetic algorithm will then calculate the arrangement that minimizes the unused space.
 You can read about the genetic algorithm below the calculator.

 Although there are exist polynomial time approximation algorithms with proven approximation guarantee (refer to the Wikipedia article mentioned above), I decided to use genetic or evolutionary algorithm.
 It does not guarantee an optimal solution, or even an upper-bounded solution ("upper-bounded" is then you have guarantee that the found solution will be not worse than 2 optimal heights, for example), but it is usually able to find a solution, good enough for any practical purposes.
 Besides, generally speaking, it is very easy to implement, compared to other algorithms.